sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-06-15-gsoc-25-diwangshu-week02.md

    - *Code Mentor* : Handles programming concepts and debugging reflection.
 Users can paste their simplified project code for better feedback and guidance.

-   - *Meta Mentor* : Guides general reflective thinking (learning goals, struggles, progress).
+   - *Meta Facilitator* : Guides general reflective thinking (learning goals, struggles, progress).

 2. **Improve Analysis Generation**
    - As mentioned in the last report, the analysis was inaccurate.
 I have refined the instructions, and now it functions effectively.
 It did not take much time.